 This is where "listening to your body" comes into play.
 I eat what I like to call a plant-based AIP diet.
 Why plant-based instead of just AIP?
 There are months at a time I go when I feel like my body is not responding well to meat and doesn't need it where I am completely vegetarian.
 There are days when I eat green peppers.
 I eat nut flours and nut butters daily.
 This is not AIP, but I am grain-free, legume-free, dairy-free and so on.
 AIP is primarily a highly meat-based diet.
 This is extremely healing for most people with stomach issues, and helps to provide the protein and nourishment needed for their bodies.
 For me, many times, eating meat gives me awful stomach pain and makes me feel blahhh.
 Sometimes, NOT eating meat gives me horrible indigestion and no energy.
-Tapioca and cassava are completely AIP, but they hurt my stomach for some reason, so I don't eat them (hoping to try again in a few weeks).
+Tapioca and cassava are completely AIP, but they hurt my stomach for some reason, so I don't eat them.
 This is one way I have learned to listen to my body and understand what it is telling me and when.

 Another huge reason I use to follow one particular diet so strictly no matter how it made me feel was because of those around me.
 When people would ask what diet I was on, or why I could eat this but not that, or ESPECIALLY this one day but not the same thing the next, I wanted a particular source to put blame.
 "Oh, my dr. wants me to follow an AIP diet and this food is not on there."
 Or "This diet only permits this a couple of days a week".
 This constant defense was not only uncomfortable, but exhausting having to come up with excuses.